reflectoring/reflectoring.github.io/content/blog/2023/2024-01-27-deserialize-with-jsoncreator.md

 ## Conclusion
 In this article, we took a closer look at how to make use of the `@JsonCreator` annotation with some examples.
-We created a Simple Spring Boot application that using pagination to demo how this annotation comes handy during the deserialization process.
+Also, we created a simple Spring Boot application that using pagination to demo how this annotation comes handy during the deserialization process.